 • • •

-This is an open-air museum that is 2km west from the city.
+This is an open-air museum that is one of the top Takayama attractions and it is 2km west of the city.
 You can find over 30 traditional houses here from the Edo Period that are still being carefully preserved today — including a former village head’s house, some logging huts, and a few gassho-zukuri (gassho = “hands in prayer” style house due to their steep thatched roofs, said to be moved from the nearby village of Shirakawa-go).

 DIRECTIONS: Ride the Sarubobo Bus at Takayama Station and stop at Hida no Sato Bus Stop (¥210 per ride)